tonysusf/projectz/README.md

 Our team is comprised of:

 - [@WardenUnleashed](http://twitter.com/WardenUnleashed) - University of Washington Math student and Property Manager to Be.
-- [@IanSmith9876](https://github.com/iansmith9876) - SparkCRM employee and ruby developer
+- [@IanSmith9876](https://github.com/iansmith9876) - Spark CRM employee and ruby developer
 - [@Brad](http://ca.linkedin.com/pub/brad-katronis/10/979/b47) - Property and Project Manager
 - [@makefire](https://github.com/makefire) - Amazon employee and ruby developer
 - [@Chowicus](http://github.com/chowicus) - Alex Chow is a student at the University of Washington trying to gain work experience in the field.